-Someday Stuff: On Day 3, I explained that “Someday Stuff” is often the hardest to part with, because it requires acknowledging we may never be the type of person to use or wear an item.
-At one point, we’d hoped to be that person, but right now we just aren’t.
-Some examples:
+“Someday Stuff” is often the hardest type of clutter to part with, because it requires acknowledging we may never be the type of person who’d wear something we bought.
+At one point, we’d hoped to be that person, but we aren’t.

 - Evening or cocktail gowns when you’re